 It finally became apparent to all concerned that neither Woody, nor I, nor any one of the three deep-bluish looking creatures hiding themselves there in the water were going to do much of anything; taken aback as we all were by the sudden and unanticipated irregularity of the situation.
 And I’m not exactly sure just how long those fellers were forced to remain in that water.
 But I’m fairly certain it was plenty long enough to have boiled a bullfrog or two.

-And so, I suppose Woody and I would have experienced our first ever loss of a man on our watch—well three men actually—were it not for the gracious, relenting heart of that fine woman who, having surveyed the situation and deciding that she had probably inflicted enough emotional trauma on MANkind for one day, turned to her troop saying, “Okay girls, let’s head on up the trial.
+And so, I suppose Woody and I would have experienced our first ever loss of a man on our watch—well three men actually—were it not for the relenting heart of that little woman who, having surveyed the situation and deciding that she had probably inflicted enough emotional trauma on MANkind for one day, turned to her troop saying, “Okay girls, let’s head on up the trial.
 We’ll be coming back this way for a swim tomorrow!”

 “Awwww… but we want to swim TODAY!”